lujan002/certifiable-rwhe-calibration/README.md

 # Fork of certifiable-rwhe-calibration for Northeastern EECE 5550: Mobile Robotics Final Project
 Original repository: https://github.com/utiasSTARS/certifiable-rwhe-calibration

-Our work extends this repository by adding scripts and instructions for data processing, synchronization, and results vizualization.
-We used this work to test this rwhec solver on a real-life dataset consisting of monocular camera videos (with apriltag detections) and optitrack motion capture data.
+Our work extends the certifiably correct algorithm for generalized robot-world and hand-eye calibration (RWHEC) presented in the above repository by adding scripts and instructions for data processing, synchronization, and results vizualization for a simplified, mutli- sensor robotic platform.
+Our data consists of monocular camera videos (with apriltag detections) and optitrack motion capture data.
+The intention behind this project is to see whether this method can be implemented on a simplified platform with two cameras.

 # Cut Video